-If you don’t already eat avocado, you have been seriously missing out, and if you already can’t get enough of them, be prepared to fall even deeper in love with them after you’ve read our ultimate guide to the health benefits of this wonder fruit.
+If you don’t already eat avocados, you have been seriously missing out, and if you already can’t get enough of them, be prepared to fall even deeper in love with them after you’ve read our ultimate guide to the health benefits of this wonder fruit.

 18 Avocado Uses